 When we got to Zimbabwe, I finally mustered up the courage and took the plunge.
 I asked to be dropped off in Bulawayo.
 I decided, it’s better to be alone than in bad company.
-It is better to travel alone than to be with others who make you feel crushed.
-It was better to slowly travel alone, bravely to the unknown than to suffer and resent every step of the way.
+It was better to slowly travel alone than to suffer and resent every step of the way.
 It wasn’t fair to them to be with someone who didn’t feel good and it wasn’t fair to me to be with people who didn’t make me feel good.

 We hugged each other goodbye at the foot of my hostel as I honestly wished them a good trip.
 And that was the last I saw of them as they drove off in their dented car from having hit a kudu days before because they wouldn’t listen when I pleaded that we shouldn’t be driving at night in a park full of animals.
 Man, I was so out of sync with them, I thought feeling relieved… but scared as hell.

-And now, I was in full sync with myself again but in a totally unknown place.
-And I admit, I knew nothing about Zimbabwe, it’s infrastructure, history, culture.
+And now, I was beginning to feel in full sync with myself again but in a totally unknown place.
+And I admit, I knew nothing about Zimbabwe, its infrastructure, history, culture.
 Nada.
-But I giggle thinking back to how scared I felt because it turned out to be one of the safest, most revelational, enlightening, and fulfilling trips of my 40+ country travels.
+But today, I giggle thinking back to how scared I felt because it turned out to be one of the safest, most revelational, enlightening, and fulfilling trips of my 40+ country travels.